RMNCLDYO/Google-Reverse-Image-Search/README.md

 - Built-in error handling and logging.

 ## Prerequisites
-- Python 3.x
-- `requests` library
+- `Python 3.x`

+## Dependencies
+The following Python packages are required:
+- `requests`: For making HTTP requests to Google.
-- `beautifulsoup4` library for HTML parsing
+- `beautifulsoup4` library for parsing the results.

 ## Installation
 Clone the repository and install the required dependencies: